CAIRO — Egyptian officials say the death toll from a train crash south of Cairo has risen to 26, after two of the injured died in hospital.

 The head of Egypt's emergency services, Ahmed el-Ansari, says 28 people remained in hospital, mostly with fractures, crush injuries and lost body parts.

-Egypt is notorious for train collisions and has a poor safety record that is mostly blamed on decades of badly maintained equipment.
+Egypt is notorious for train collisions and has a poor safety record blamed on decades of badly maintained equipment.